kwohlfahrt/pywt/doc/source/regression/wavelet.rst

         3

-Now when we know a bit about the builtin Wavelets, let's see how to create :ref:`custom Wavelets <custom-wavelets>` objects.
-These can be done in two ways:
+Now when we know a bit about the builtin Wavelets, let's see how to create :ref:`custom Wavelets <using-custom-wavelets>` objects.
+These can be done in two
+ways:

     1) Passing the filter bank object that implements the `filter_bank` attribute.
 The attribute must return four filters coefficients.